Hiring a professional photographer for your LinkedIn profile photo can be confusing.

-Once you have a prospect or a list, be sure to check the photographer’s:
+Once you have a prospect or a list, be sure to check each photographer’s:

-Note: Be leery of using five-star review sites for vetting purposes.
+Note: Be leery of using 5-star review sites for vetting purposes.
 They’re way too easy to game.

-If all of that works, read the following tips and you will be ready to go!
+If that works, read the following tips, and you will be ready to go!

 3 Tips for Your LinkedIn Profile Photo